-Are services well-led? - Good
+Are services well-led? - Requires improvement

-We carried out an announced comprehensive inspection at Harris Memorial Surgery on 13 April 2018 as part of our inspection programme.
+We carried out an announced comprehensive inspection at Datchet Health Centre on 16 May 2018.
+We undertook this inspection as part of our inspection programme and in response to concerns.

 At this inspection we found: